-Prerequisite(s): ECED-200, ECED-210, ECED-220
+Prerequisite(s): ECED-200, ECED-210, ECED-220 Corequisite(s): none

 ECED 260 Early Childhood Program Admin 3 cr.

 This course is an overview of early childhood professions and the components necessary to start and operate a quality center-based program, with applicability to family child care homes.
 The specific topics will include budgets, needs assessments, staffing and program evaluations.